 You open the message and it reads something like this, (from an actual message I received recently):

 This is an example of something that is very likely not worth my time.
 But how do I know?
-And, this is particularly important if you are in the middle of a job search or considering a career change.

 Is the Headhunter Legit or Not?

 The thing is, it’s normal to get excited!
 Who hasn’t had the dream that one day we would get a phone call from a headhunter looking for someone just like us offering an amazing opportunity?
 It could happen, right?
 Yes, it could.
 And when it does you want to be prepared.